edgio-docs/edgio-docs/guides/caching.md

 Customizing caching keys is a very powerful tool to make your site faster.
 But at the same time it is easy to apply it too broadly leading to loss of performance due to lower cache hit ratio.
 The key to correctly using customization is to apply it judiciously and narrowly, for specific routes.

-### Caching Responses for POST and similar requests
+### Caching Responses for POST and other non-GET/HEAD requests

 By default, Moovweb XDN only caches responses for `GET` and `HEAD` requests.
 It rarely makes sense to cache `POST`, `PUT`, `PATCH`, or `DELETE` requests.
 These methods, from the point of view of HTTP semantics, are supposed to change the state of the underlying entities.
-Some query languages, however, like GraphQL, are implemented exclusively through `POST` requests with queries being sent through request body.
+However, some APIs, like GraphQL APIs, are implemented exclusively through `POST` requests with queries being sent through request body.
 When such solutions are used it is often desirable to be able to cache responses to some of these requests (namely those do not mutate any state).

 To cache a response to a `POST`, a separate route must be created which, together with `cache` function, will enable this behavior: